-In addition, her repertoire encompasses over thirty opera roles, having spent twelve years engaged in the German opera houses, most of the major oratorio solos, as well as a broad cross-section of the Italian, French, German and American art song literature.
-She is currently active in worldwide performances and lectures in connection with her foundation-funded Yiddish Folksong Project, as well as with English composer Tom Williams’ Meditations on a Landscape — written especially for Juliana — for voice, fixed media, and live electronics (New York, Leeds, York, Hull, and Coventry).
+In addition, her repertoire encompassed over thirty opera roles (having spent twelve years engaged in various German and American opera houses), most of the major oratorio solos, as well as a broad cross-section of the Italian, French, German and American art song literature.
+She is currently active in worldwide performances and lectures in connection with her foundation-funded Yiddish Folksong Project, as well as with English composer Tom Williams’ Meditations on a Landscape — written especially for Juliana — for voice, fixed media, and live electronics (recently performed in New York, Leeds, York, Hull, Leicester, and Coventry).

 She has been heard as a soloist in performances at the Brooklyn Academy of Music, Lincoln Center Festival, New-York Historical Society, 92nd Street Y, Symphony Space, Mannes College of Music, Steirischer Herbst Festival (Austria), and with Meet the Composer, INTIME International Symposium, Westchester Chorale, Concordia Orchestra, Colorado Springs Symphony, Brooklyn Philharmonic, Dallas Symphony, Oakland Symphony, San Jose Symphony, Florida Philharmonic, Istanbul Philharmonic, Orchester der deutschen Oper Berlin, Tokyo City Philharmonic, Orquestra del Teatro Colón (Buenos Aires), Orchestra dell'Opera di Genova, Orchester der Stadt Münster, Südwestdeutsche Philharmonie, Symphonie-Orchester Graunke, Munich, Alt-Wiener-Strauss-Ensemble, Vienna Operetten-Bühne, Orchestra of The 92nd Street Y, and Walla Walla Symphony.
 She has sung solo recitals in England, France, Germany, Italy, and Switzerland, as well as throughout the U.S.

-She is currently engaged in a global performance/lecture tour of her Yiddish Folksong Project (including exclusive performances of the arrangements by the late conductor-arranger Robert De Cormier).
-In 2019, she will release her recording of eighteen of the forty-two Yiddish folk songs arranged by De Cormier.
+Her global performance/lecture tour of the Yiddish Folksong Project (exclusive performances of the arrangements by the late conductor-arranger-composer Robert De Cormier) has brought her to the U.S. (New York, Portsmouth, Chicago, San Antonio), the UK (London, Leeds, Cambridge, Coventry, Manchester, Nottingham, Bristol, York, Bath, Wolverhampton, Rugby), as well as Warsaw (Poland), and Bratislava (Slovakia).
+In January 2020, her recording of eighteen (Volume I) of the forty-four Yiddish folksong arrangements by De Cormier will be released.
 The recording will be accompanied by the newly published anthology of the same eighteen songs.
 The Anthology, Volume I will also be the first-ever pedagogically conceived edition of Yiddish folksong arrangements intended for trained singers and voice tutors.

 She has recorded (with her husband, conductor/pianist John Yaffé) songs of Stefano Donaudy and Lee Hoiby along with the first European recording of Arnold Schönberg’s Brettl-Lider (Cabaret Songs), for Südwestfunk Radio (Germany).
 Alongside her performing activities, she has been a long-time voice tutor and Liaison to the Chair for Vocal Studies at the Mannes College The New School for Music, Preparatory Division, and was for many years on the staff of New York University, where she trained conservatoire students for work in the Broadway musical theatre genre and headed the classical pathway modules in German and French Lyric Diction for Singers.
 From 1995, she also maintained a private voice studio in New York City.
 In the past several years she has also become known for her work in the area of recuperative vocal technique, with numerous singers sent to her by established laryngologists and speech therapists.
 She currently resides in Birmingham, England, her base for teaching and touring.